Niranjan Parajuli: Public affairs

-Parajuli, has been voicing in controversial issues, including in a topic related to compensation in land procurement, going as far as protesting against constructing a park at the township, meant for public welfare.
+Parajuli has been voicing a topic related to compensation in land procurement in Tinkune, Kathmandu because he is also one of the land owners who did not receive compensation for land acquisition from the government of Nepal for about 50 years.

 Education

-Parajuli has received his Bachelor of Science majoring in Physics, Chemistry and Mathematics from Tribhuvan University.
-He then, completed his Master of Science degree majoring in Chemistry from the same university, passing with a distinction, and topping the university.
-Parajuli received his doctorate from Department of Chemistry, Institute of Biomolecule Reconstruction at Sun Moon University, Korea in 2004.
+Parajuli has received his Bachelor of Science majoring in physics, chemistry, and mathematics from Tribhuvan University in 1994.
+He then completed his Master of Science degree majoring in chemistry from the same university with the highest honors in the whole graduate program.
+Parajuli received his doctorate in biochemistry from the Department of Chemistry, Institute of Biomolecule Reconstruction at Sun Moon University, Korea, in 2004.
 His PhD dissertation focuses on manipulation of antibiotic biosynthetic pathway and bioorganic chemistry.

 Career and research

-Parajuli began his career from Kathmandu University as a lecturer of Chemistry in 1998.
+Parajuli began his career at Kathmandu University as a lecturer of chemistry in 1998.
 He was promoted to assistant professor at the same institution in 2004.
-He was a postdoctoral researcher from 2005-2009 at Ewha Womans University, upon completion of PhD from Sun Moon University.
-He assumed the role of research professor at the same university in 2009.
-Early 2010 to late 2011 he was a postdoctoral research associate at North Carolina State University.
+He was a postdoctoral researcher from 2005 to 2009 at Ewha Womans University, Seoul, Republic of Korea, upon completion of PhD from Sun Moon University.
+He assumed the role of a research professor at the same university in 2009.
+From early 2010 to late 2011 he was a postdoctoral research associate at the Department of Chemistry at North Carolina State University, Raleigh, United States.
 As a biotechnologist, from 2012 he led the Department of Biotechnology, National College, Tribhuvan University, as the head.